Romans 8:6-8 (ESV)

-6 The mind governed by the flesh is death, but the mind governed by the Spirit is life and peace.
-8 Those who are in the realm of the flesh cannot please God.
+6 For to set the mind on the flesh is death, but to set the mind on the Spirit is life and peace.
+7 For the mind that is set on the flesh is hostile to God, for it does not submit to God's law; indeed, it cannot.
+8 Those who are in the flesh cannot please God.

-The people of the Middle Ages used swords as weapons.
-We don't have to worry about these anymore . . .
-In our day and age, we have automatic machine guns.
-And since people back then didn't want to be killed, they invented ways of protecting themselves.
+The people of the middle Ages used swords as weapons (We don't have to worry about these anymore . . .
+In our day and age, we have automatic machine guns!).
+And since people back then didn't want to be killed (guess we haven't changed!), they invented ways of protecting themselves.

 Or at least the wealthy did!

 They tried just about everything, from leather to wood to -- silk!
 As these (especially silk!) didn't do much to stop the swords, someone invented chainmail for those who could afford it.
 Suddenly it was harder to pierce a wealthy person to death, but more often than not, the sword found a vulnerable part of the chainmail.
 These vulnerable spots served as a real handicap to its wearer.
-And if the chainmail was found to be invulnerable, the head of the bearer was simply sliced off, as chainmail could not protect the head.
+And if the chainmail was found to be invulnerable, the head of the bearer was simply sliced off, as chainmail could not protect the head (An oversight, I am sure).

-It was time for better protection, and metal plates were invented to cover the entire body.
+It was time for better protection, and metal plates were invented to cover the entire body (Try to pierce me now!
+Ha!)

-The weight was distributed in such a way, that a rider could move around quickly and rise up when he fell from his horse.
+The weight was distributed in such a way, that a rider could move around quickly (Though likely not as quickly as in t-shirts and Reeboks!) and rise up (With difficulty I am certain!) when he fell from his horse.
+(Can't this horse be more stable?
+How can it be otherwise!
+Horses live in stables!)

 History keeps on repeating itself.
 We tend to think we are in control until . . .
 We find out we are not!
 Then we try to do something about the problem that is controlling us, and it seems we are back in the game.
 Until something again goes wrong, that is!